CloudEngineHub/react-bits/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/b1bf4dc0226458617adbdbf5586f2df953eb0922.svg 'Repobeats analytics image')

-## Sponsorship

-You can help support the project by using the Sponsor button on the page - please note that any donations received will go strictly towards paying hosting costs, nothing else.

 ## Credit

 React Bits may sometimes take inspiration from publicly available code examples online.
 These examples are rewritten as full-fledged, customizable, and reusable components for JS, TS, CSS, and Tailwind codebases.
 If you recognize any of your work here, just request credit and it will be granted.